gregWDumont/resume_public/README.md

 ---

 ## Technical Projects

-- **Luxembourg House of Cybersecurity** (Sep 2022 - Present)
-  - Developed user interfaces and contributed to front-end programming and documentation enhancements.

 - **Luxembourg Army** (Participations in 2022 & 2024)
   - Engaged in international cyber-defense exercises, with roles ranging from Linux Web App to strategic communication.